 Each consultation involves a physical and mental health assessment of the woman and physical wellbeing of the fetus.

 Women should bring their hand-held notes and a urine sample to every clinic.

-- 4-12 weeks - Early access to Community Midwife at GP surgery or Children’s Centre
+- 4-12 weeks - Early access to Community Midwife at GP surgery or designated centres/hubs

-- 12-14 weeks - Booking-in interview at the hospital.
-An NT scan and blood test for Down Syndrome and Spina Bifida can usually be done at this visit, if desired.
+- 10-12 weeks - Booking-in interview and an NT scan and blood test for Down Syndrome and Spina Bifida will be offered.
 Other Blood Tests are taken.

 - 20 weeks – Detailed scan at venue of choice, Only your partner and children can go into the room with you but sometimes we ask them to wait outside while measurements are taken of the baby.
 Photographs of your baby can be purchased in the clinic.
 If your pregnancy is high risk, you will see the consultant.

 - 25 weeks - 1st pregnancies – community midwife

 - 28 weeks - Blood tests taken with consent

 Anti-D given to Rhesus negative women